 Air conditioner fan mode will make the machine work like a fan.
 However, it will only blow and circulate air without cooling it.
 The practice may cause a cooling sensation due to the breeze hitting your skin.
 However, the air temperature will not decrease a little bit.

-Fan mode on an AC unit means that the fan will run without the compressor turning on.
+Fan mode on an AC unit means the fan will run without the compressor turning on.
 This can be a good option if you want to circulate the air in your home without cooling it.
-It can also be helpful if your AC unit is not blowing cold air but the fan is still working.
+It can also be helpful if your AC unit is not blowing cold air, but the fan is still working.
 By running the fan only, you can help distribute the cool air already in your home.

-Some people believe that running the AC in fan mode can also help to dehumidify your room.
+Some people believe running the AC in fan mode can also help dehumidify your room.
 However, this has not been scientifically proven.
 Nevertheless, if you live in a humid climate, you may want to try this method to see if it makes a difference in your home.

 Sign-up For Our AC Newsletter!

 Need to know more about all things AC?
 Join our Newsletter!

 Any Other Modes to Know

 If you look at your AC remote, you likely see other modes.
 Here’s what they will do if you use them.

 Cool mode is the regular AC setting.
 This mode will run your AC steadily to maintain the temperature and fan speed as you set them.
 People choose this mode to keep their utmost comfortable environment.